Employment Opportunity: More Than Four Walls, Housing First Worker

 - Professional and responsible with sensitive and confidential issues

 - Self-motivated and able to work with minimal supervision

 - Strong attention to detail and follow up

-- Post-secondary education in Community Development, Inner City Studies, Social Work or a similar discipline (Work experience in this regard will also be considered)
+- Post-secondary education in Community Development, Inner City Studies, Social Work or a similar discipline (Work experience in this regards will also be considered)

 - Clinical experience